 David qualified as a Medical Doctor (GMC number 2941565) in 1984 from St. Thomas’ hospital, London.
 He obtained his GP and family planning certification.
 In 1999 he left medicine to set up docleaf, a leading Crisis Management and Trauma Psychology Consultancy.
-He has experience as a hypnotherapist and holds a postgraduate diploma in psychotherapy and counselling from the Centre of Counselling and Psychotherapy Education in London and is currently studying for an advance diploma in executive coaching.
+He has experience as a hypnotherapist and holds a postgraduate diploma in psychotherapy and counselling from the Centre of Counselling and Psychotherapy Education in London and holds an advanced diploma in coaching.

 David spends part of his time as an executive coach and running docleaf leadership which works with CEO’s and other C suite leaders in helping them develop and grow.

 David has written extensively about limerence, sex and love addiction as well as trauma and PTSD.
 His interest in romantic relationships led him to set up www.limerence.net, a support forum to help those impacted by this debilitating condition.